kuzzleio/kuzzle/doc/2/guides/getting-started/create-collection/index.md

 ---
 code: false
 type: page
-title: Creates a collection for your data
+title: A collection for your data
 order: 300
 ---